lmh1993/CodingTest-ServiceVic/README.md

 ## How to run the project

-First, you need to run :
+First download the project and unzip it and change to the project directory.
+Then you need to copy node-modules folder that contains common node modules into this directory.
+You can create a new react project to get this folder.

+In the project directory, run the server :

 ### `node server`

-In order to start the server that constructs API endpoints for the react-app to consume.
+Start the server that constructs API endpoints for the react-app to consume.
-The server is listening on Port 8080. [http://localhost:8080]
+The server is listening on Port 8080.

-In the project directory, you can run:
+Then, you can run:

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+You may also need to run
+### `npm install` <packages>
+To compile the project and run it properly.

 ### `npm test`